Kiel-AI/gpt-neo-deployment/README.md

-# GPT-Neo Deployment using Docker and Opyrator (Streamlit)
+# GPT-Neo Deployment using Docker and Opyrator (API & Streamlit UI)

 GPT-Neo Deployment using Docker and Opyrator.
 Opyrator is building a Streamlit-based UI as well as a Rest-API with online a few lines of code.
 The deployment is done using Docker and traefik as a reverse-proxy; so it should work on every Cloud-Hoster or local machine.
 The repository is assuming you use a Nvidia GPU with CUDA for fast inference (If not, see section `CPU vs. GPU` for details how to use a CPU).

 Unfortunately opyrator doesn't currently support running both UI and API at the same time, so in this project we set up an API and a separate UI opyrator project that calls the API-endpoint.
+The UI and API run on different domains.

 ## About GTP-Neo